 Contraceptive Methods – Range and Choices

 We are now fortunate to have the entire range of contraceptives available globally with implants soon to be introduced.
 This has truly made possible the cafeteria approach allowing women a choice for their individual situation and preference.
-While permanent contraception – tubectomy or vasectomy still remains the dominant method practiced in India, there is now a concerted effort to shift to temporary and spacing methods.
+While permanent contraception – tubectomy or vasectomy still remains the dominant method practised in India, there is now a concerted effort to shift to temporary and spacing methods.

 Of these the most effective methods (less than 2% failure) are intrauterine contraceptives (IUDs) – both medicated and hormonal and hormonal contraceptives – oral pills, vaginal rings, transdermal patches, injectables and implants.
-These are followed in effectiveness by conventional contraceptives (8-12% failure) – male and female condoms and spermicides, with these having the additional benefit of preventing reproductive tract and sexually transmitted infections.
-Behavioural contraception (20-25% failure) p- safe period and withdrawal, though the least effective method has to be acknowledged since it is widely practiced.
+These are followed ineffectiveness by conventional contraceptives (8-12% failure) – male and female condoms and spermicides, with these having the additional benefit of preventing reproductive tract and sexually transmitted infections.
+Behavioural contraception (20-25% failure) p- safe period and withdrawal, though the least effective method has to be acknowledged since it is widely practised.

 Contraception in Special Situations

 The dictum stating that “most contraceptives are generally safe, it is some women that are dangerous” is addressed by the WHO Medical Eligibility Criteria.
 These guidelines are based on scientific evidence and expert deliberations and underline the safety of contraceptive use in most clinical situations.

 Emergency contraception (EC) is particularly important at times of unexpected risk of pregnancy due to unprotected sex or possible failure of a method.
 Initially achieved with two doses of combined estrogen-progestogen contraceptive pills (COC), it is now more effective with the levonorgestrel pill or low dose mifepristone used within 72 hours.
 The medicated copper IUD is effective for EC even up to 5 days.